Biology of Antarctic Fishes

 Because of this unique environment, the icefish have evolved with some interesting traits.
 They do not have a swim bladder, and they spend much of their time near the ocean floor.
 To help them survive in the very cold waters, they have antifreeze proteins in their blood and body that keep their cells from freezing.
 Because of the high oxygen content in Antarctic waters, the icefish are able to survive with lower amounts of hemoglobin, the protein that carries oxygen to the rest of the body, than other fishes.

 Scientists believe that the unique characteristics of icefish cell structure may be connected to how well they are able to withstand increases in ocean temperature.
 Because of this, Antarctic icefish may signal the impacts of climate change on the water temperature of the Southern Ocean.

-The research team will capture the icefish by trawling from the R/V Laurence M. Gould.
-After catching them, they will place the icefish in tanks at Palmer Station.
-By changing water conditions in the tanks, the team will study the fishes tolerance to changing conditions.
-They will also take tissue samples from the fishes for future experiments at their home institutions.
+The research team captured the icefish by trawling from the R/V Laurence M. Gould.
+After catching them, they placed the icefish in tanks at Palmer Station.
+By changing water conditions in the tanks, the team studied the fishes tolerance to changing conditions.
+They also took tissue samples from the fishes for future experiments at their home institutions.

 Members of the research team boarded the Research Vessel (R/V) Laurence M. Gould in Punta Arenas, Chile for a four-day voyage to Palmer Station, Antarctica.
 While on board, the team trawled and captured fish to study at the station.
 Palmer Station is located on Anvers Island midway down the Antarctic Peninsula.
 It is operated by the U.S. Antarctic Program and is one of three United States research stations located in Antarctica.
 During the austral summer around 40 people live and work at the station, with that number going down to between 15 and 20 during the winter months.